Rhh98/GAMS-MIRO/GerryMander/readme.md

 3. Number of districts to be assigned : an integer value that allows users to determined the number of districts tha will exist after the reassignment (Changing this will lead to a failure to use initial point).
 4. Population upper and lower bound (ratio compared with average population for a district): two fraction values to impose bound on population in each district to maintain fairness
 5. Lambda : a parameter to add weight to the penalty to make the population difference between max district and min district smaller.
+6. Choice of Objective : Users can choose to optimize for fairness (assign units to districts fairly) or optimize for a given party.
+7. Choice of Party to Optimize for : This input parameter will matter only if the Choice of Objective is to optimize for a given party.
 ## Output Format
 The output will be suggested redistricted maps with fips code and the winning party of each district.
 We also provide population visualization of each district via bar chart. <br>